 When the sudden loss of a relative or loved one is caused by the negligent actions of another party, litigation cannot alleviate your pain, heartache and suffering.
 However, legal action may provide the financial resources for surviving family to surmount the enormous economic burdens imposed by an untimely and unjust passing.
 Every state has different rules pertaining to wrongful death claims.
-In California, family members of the decedent can pursue damages in a wrongful death claim with the aid of a knowledgeable personal injury lawyer.
+In California, family members of the decedent can pursue damages in a wrongful death claim with the aid of a knowledgeable Los Angeles wrongful death lawyer.
 Effective representation in Los Angeles is available at Salamati Law, where our legal team is committed to educating clients about their rights, and the elements necessary to prove a wrongful death.

 California wrongful death claims – a civil case for damages

 A wrongful death lawsuit is a civil action that seeks monetary reparations for the passing of a loved one.
 This legal procedure is different than a criminal prosecution for wrongful death, which does not award damages to surviving relatives.
 The individual or people who file the wrongful death claim are known as the “plaintiffs.”
 The plaintiff is usually the surviving spouse, children, parent or legal civil partner of the deceased.
 In some situations, a court-appointed executor of the decedent’s estate or personal representative will act as the plaintiff.
 Damages awarded in a wrongful death case will account for the loss of love, guidance, companionship and financial support as well as compensation for emotional suffering, sorrow and grief.
 Plaintiffs can seek to recover both economic and non-economic damages for the wrongful death of a loved one, and while the majority of claims are resolved through pre-trial settlements, others may go before a jury.